EU tells Hungary, Poland to step up their democracy game | Law-Order

 The Commission has already approved payouts for 25 member countries.
 Poland is in that group but it has not received any money yet as the Commission vows to refrain from making the actual bank transfer before the Polish judiciary is fixed.
 On Wednesday, it said that "serious concerns persist related to the independence of the Polish judiciary".

 It prescribed separation of the roles of justice minister and prosecutor general, improving civil society's access to policy-making and ensuring fair process in deciding on media broadcasting licences.
-"This is not about the rule of law," said Polish Justice Minister Zbigniew Ziobro, who is also the country's prosecutor general and the man behind the deep overhaul of the Polish courts that has left them open to political meddling, according to the EU, rights groups and international watchdogs.
+"This is not about the rule of law," said Polish Justice Minister Zbigniew Ziobro, who is also the country's prosecutor general and the man behind the overhaul of the Polish courts that the EU says has left them open to political meddling.

 "It is about power, it is about overthrowing a government that has a democratic mandate in Poland," Ziobro told a news conference in reacting to the Commission's recommendations.
 Budapest has said repeatedly over the weeks that it was ready to seal a deal with the Commission but the executive has reported insufficient progress from Hungary.